Architecture (BSc Honours)

 Most helpful subjects are: Art, Mathematics, English, Design and Communication Graphics, and a Science subject.

-The BSc (Honours) Degree in Architecture is jointly offered by Cork Institute of Technology (CIT) and University College Cork (UCC).
+The BSc (Honours) Degree in Architecture is jointly offered by Munster Technological University (MTU) Cork and University College Cork (UCC).
+It is housed in the Cork Centre for Architectural Education, Douglas Street, Cork city.

 Further Study Courses

-Students who successfully complete the BSc (Honours) in Architecture programme to a satisfactory level will be eligible to enter a Masters of Architecture programme, which together with a Certificate in Architectural Professional Practice and Practical Experience, will provide the overall education programme geared towards professional accreditation.
+Suitably qualified graduates will be eligible to enter a Master of Architecture programme, which together with a Certificate in Architectural Professional Practice, and practical experience, will provide the overall education programme geared towards professional accreditation.

 What is Architecture?